Wonder Girls: 2016–17: Why So Lonely and disbandment

-In mid-2016, the group started promoting their upcoming single.
-On June 18, they released one of its B-sides, titled "To the Beautiful You".
+On June 18, 2016, the group released "To the Beautiful You" as a limited-release promotional single.
 On July 5, the Wonder Girls released the song "Why So Lonely", with "To the Beautiful You" and "Sweet & Easy" serving as B-sides, as a CD and as a digital single.
-The single was commercially successful in South Korea—the digital download topped the Gaon Digital Chart.
+The single was commercially successful in South Korea; the digital download topped the Gaon Digital Chart.
 On July 12, the group performed the dance version of Why So Lonely for the first time on SBS MTV's The Show, winning the trophy for that week.
 This was their first win on a music program since the release of "Like This" in 2012.
 The group also performed the song at the launch ceremony for the South Korean Olympic team on July 19.
+By the end of the year, "Why So Lonely" garnered nearly 1,124,000 units in digital sales and was ranked as the 26th best-selling song in the country during 2016.

 On January 26, 2017, JYP Entertainment announced that Wonder Girls were disbanding, with only Yubin and Hyerim renewing their contracts while Yeeun and Sunmi decided to leave the company.
 The group released their final single "Draw Me" on February 10; it also serves as a celebration for their 10th anniversary since debut.